Trade Show Exhibit Information from IGE Group —

-When Is Trade Show Display Rental A Good Value?
+When Are Trade Show Display Rentals A Good Value?

-Just like your home, a booth display needs repairs, maintenance, and updating, which cost money.
+Just like your home, a booth display needs repairs, maintenance and updating, which costs money.
 And even if someone owns their home, they might rent a hall for a party rather than add a huge addition to accommodate an occasional event.
-The same idea applies if you own your own booth display; there are times when paying to rent equipment may occasionally make more sense than buying additional pieces.
+The same idea applies if you own a booth display; there are times when paying to rent equipment may make more sense than buying additional pieces.

 For example, if you usually have a 10′ booth, you might want to expand to 20′ or 30′ for a particular show.
-Maybe your company has a new product or you are celebrating a company anniversary and you need a larger space.
+Maybe your company has a new product or you are celebrating a company anniversary need a larger space.
 You might even want to test whether having a bigger display makes a difference.
-If you have a busy show schedule, you might occasionally have a conflict when two events occur at the same time.
-Renting and additional display can help you eliminate that conflict by allowing your company to attend both events.
-Renting components to add to your booth can help you meet your immediate needs without a substantial purchase.
-It can also help you to see if the additional investment in a bigger display is cost-effective.
+If you have a busy show schedule, there could occasionally be a conflict when two events occur at the same time.
+Renting an additional display can help you eliminate that conflict by allowing your company to attend both events.
+Renting components to add to your booth can help meet your immediate needs without a substantial purchase.
+It can also help you evaluate if the additional investment in a bigger display is cost-effective.

 As new booths styles and methods of trade show marketing come into vogue, you may wonder if you would like a new inflatable model or a display with a conference room.
 Before jumping into a purchase, a trade show booth rental can help you decide which display offers the function you want and need.
 Bringing technology to the booth may require a new layout, as well.
 Renting can help you decide whether or not you want to buy.

 Cost Advantages Of Renting